Current Issue

 the cat, her catch.
 Each fresh kill

-makes kitty cry, a sound like sex while mourning—
+makes kitty cry, a sound like sex while mourning.

-“Your hunts aren’t required.
+Her hunts aren’t required.

-Prides don’t play with food.”
+Prides don’t play with food.
 Domestication confuses.

-What cat bats, bats back—
+What cat bats, bats back.

-a mole, a vole, last night, a squirrel.
-Restless,
+A mole, a vole, last night,

-mean, I wrest her prize.
-Fling it from the porch.
+fling it from the porch.

 She sniffs blood.
-I stalk off.

-In morning a man lifts the dead
+A man lifts the dead

 rodent.
 Paws